bitmakerla/estela/docs/estela-cli/quickstart.md

 >  | tr -d '[:space:]' \
 >  | paste -d "/" <(echo "http:/") -
 > ```
+> To make this command work, you should run `minikube tunnel`.
 {:% .note }
 > You can use the superuser credentials that you set with `make createsuperuser` to log in.